Manwe03/woodencog/README.md

 - (WIP) Sequenced assembly recipes.
 - (WIP) Move js recipe generation to java

-If you know any issue with other mods open an issue on this repo i'll look into it
+If you know any issue with other mods open an issue on this repo I'll look into it

 Pull requests are welcomed, but open an issue before, maybe I am working on it already.